WICG/shared-storage/README.md

 // opaqueURL will be of the form urn:uuid and will be created by privileged code to
-// avoid leaking the chosen input URL back to the document. var opaqueURL = await window.sharedStorage.runURLSelectionOperation( "select-url-for-experiment", ["blob:https://a.example/123…", "blob:https://b.example/abc…",
+// avoid leaking the chosen input URL back to the document. var opaqueURL = await window.sharedStorage.selectURL( "select-url-for-experiment", ["blob:https://a.example/123…", "blob:https://b.example/abc…",